iogbole/israelo/_posts/2021-12-28-observability-vs-monitoring.md

 Unlike monitoring, observability is a measure of a system's ability to diagnose what is going on inside rather than a tool used to measure the system's performance.
 In other words, when a system is observable, it allows for the measurement and inference of its internal state; this provides an additional context to allow you to get to the underlying cause of problems quicker.
 This characteristic is the primary reason why observability is more suitable for gaining insights into the internals of a complex microservices architecture.

-A software observability solution must be able to answer the following questions:
+To summarise, observability answer the following questions:
 - Which services did a request traverse, and where did performance bottlenecks occur?
 - How did the request's execution deviate from the intended system behaviour?
 - Why did the request fail?